Kasey LynchJanuary 13, 2026

 This enhanced information drives more relevant career path recommendations across the enterprise to connect individuals with potential career moves that may not have otherwise been considered.

 For recruiters, skills ontologies highlight critical gaps that need to be addressed alongside skills that recruiters should look for in potential candidates.
-This informed approach to recruiting offers a more targeted and mindful approach, ensuring that recruiters connect with best-fit candidates that align with the job responsibilities as well as overarching business goals.
+This informed approach to recruiting offers a more targeted and mindful approach, ensuring that recruiters connect with best-fit candidates that align with the job responsibilities as well as the overarching business goals.

 It also expands the talent pool by surfacing potential internal candidates that can be upskilled and promoted into a different role — accelerating time to hire since the candidate is already an employee.